BYU-PRISM/Seeq/README.md

 A Seeq Add-on built-in python to identify input and output relationships for the system to create **digital twin** models for various analytics and machine learning tasks.
 System dynamics are identified thereby allowing users to get dynamic predictions quickly.
 The Add-on is fully integrated with Seeq Workbench.
 Cleaned and contextualized data from Seeq workbench can be used to identify dynamic models; the models can be pushed back into Seeq workbench.
-This framework supports both adhoc investigations as well as streaming predictions.
+This framework supports both ad-hoc investigations as well as streaming predictions.
 The system identification framework can be used for a variety of tasks including simulation, digital twin construction, advanced process control, real-time optimization, etc.

 <p align="center">
 <img src="https://github.com/BYU-PRISM/Seeq/blob/main/docs/images/Digital_twin_inout.png?raw=true" align="center" width="650" height="150">